techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 END FOREVER
 ```

-### Instructor Notes
+### Instructor Notes — Collision & Order of Checks

-Key ideas:
+Key points:

-- The **collision check** must come **after** the barrel movement and pause so we are checking the current positions.
+- **Collision must be checked after movement and pause.**
+  That way, we are checking the **current** positions of the sprites, not the old ones.

+- `jumper IS TOUCHING barrel` uses the game engine’s built‑in collision check for sprites sharing the same LED.

-- `STOP PROGRAM` here just means “nothing else will change after showing the score”.
+- `STOP PROGRAM` means that after showing the score, nothing else in the FOREVER loop will run again.

-Ask participants:
+Helpful questions:

 - “What happens if we put the score update above the collision check?”
+  (Children can reason about whether a crash should still earn a point.)
-- “Do you think the score should increase when we crash, or only when we survive a full pass?”
+- “Do you think we should show the score *before* GAME OVER, or after, or both?”

-This is a good opportunity to let them make small design decisions and justify them.
+- “Should the player see their best score somewhere?”
+(Extension idea.)

+Once this step is in place, participants have a **fully playable game**:

+- The barrel moves and bounces.
+- The jumper can jump.
+- Score increases on successful passes.
+- The game ends with a score display when a collision happens.

 ---

-## Differentiation

-**Support:**
+## B6 — Differentiation, Troubleshooting, and Extensions

+You can keep this brief in delivery, but it is useful to have in your notes.

+### Support

-- Give a partially completed program with:
+- Give a partially completed project with:
   - ON START done,
   - jump built,
-  - FOREVER loop skeleton ready,
+  - FOREVER loop skeleton in place,
-  and let participants fill in only missing pieces (e.g., collision or scoring).
+  and let less‑confident participants focus just on **score** or **collision**.

-- Provide a printed version of the pseudocode so they can tick off each line as they implement it.
+- Provide printed pseudocode with checkboxes so they can tick off each line as they add blocks.

-**Extend:**

-- Allow confident participants to:
-  - add sound effects (jump / crash),
-  - add lives (3 hearts → decrement on each hit),
-  - add a “level” variable based on score thresholds,
-  - show a different message if they reach a very high score.

----

-## Assessment & Evidence of Learning

-Look for:

-- Participants who can explain **why** the FOREVER loop is needed.
-- Participants who can describe what `speed` and `score` are doing in the game.
-- Participants who adjust values (like `speed` or the score increment) and can predict what will happen before testing.

-Quick formative checks:

-- “Explain in your own words what happens inside the FOREVER loop.”
-- “Point to where the game decides that it is over.”
-- “Show me where the difficulty increases.”

-Make brief notes about participants who are ready to:
-- help others debug,
-- suggest their own small enhancements,
-- reason about code without immediately running it.

----
+- Encourage them to read their code out loud in TTC style:

+  > “FOREVER do… move barrel… if on edge then bounce… pause…”

+### Extend

+For confident participants:

+- Add **sound effects** for jump and crash.
+- Add **lives** (e.g. 3 hearts) instead of an instant game over.
+- Introduce a **“level”** variable that increases every few points and changes behaviour (for example, less speed reduction or faster jumps).
+- Change the picture, add an intro “title screen”, or display the best score across runs.

-## Troubleshooting & Common Issues
+### Common Issues & Fixes

 - **Game is too fast / too slow**
   - Check the starting value of `speed`.
   - Check that `CHANGE speed BY -10` is not accidentally `+10`.

 - **Score never changes**
-  - Check the condition is `[x position of barrel] = 0`.
+  - Ensure the `[x position of barrel] = 0` check is **inside** the FOREVER loop.
-  - Confirm it is inside the FOREVER loop, not outside.
+  - Check that it really is the barrel’s x‑position, not the jumper’s.

 - **Game never ends**
-  - Collision check may be missing or placed incorrectly.
+  - Collision check might be missing, or may be outside the FOREVER loop.
-  - Check that the condition uses `jumper IS TOUCHING barrel`.
+  - Confirm the condition is `jumper IS TOUCHING barrel`.

-- **Barrel disappears or behaves oddly**
+- **Barrel disappears or behaves strangely**
-  - Ensure `MOVE` and `BOUNCE` are always applied to **barrel**, not to `jumper`.
+  - Ensure all MOVE and BOUNCE blocks refer to **barrel**, not `jumper`.
-  - Check that there is only one barrel sprite.
+  - Check that you only create one barrel sprite.

-Encourage participants to read their code out loud following the pseudocode.

 ---